-In the past few years, there’s been an increase in the number of remote support teams.
-Support teams that work remotely have been found to result in happier and more efficient agents, which in turn result in happier customers.
+In the past few years, there’s been an increase in the number of remote customer support teams.
+A customer support team that works remotely has been found to result in happier and more efficient agents, which in turn result in happier customers.
 There’s research to back this up too:

 - Remote workers are almost two times as likely to work more than 40 hours a week.

-- Another study found that working from home with a flexible schedule helps increase productivity and resulted in almost an hour of extra sleep each week.
+- Another study found that working from home with a flexible schedule helps increase productivity and results in almost an hour of extra sleep each week.

 There are many benefits of moving your support team to a remote model.

 - Wider candidate pool: You are no longer restricted to proximity when it comes to building your support team.
 You can hire the right person for the role regardless of where they reside.

 - Around-the-clock coverage: With a remote team that spans multiple time zones, you can offer support around the clock rather than scheduling shifts for a centralized team.

 - More flexibility for employees: Whether it’s eliminating the need for a long commute or providing the flexibility for a better work-life balance, working remotely offers options for your agents.
 Many people prefer to work remotely as it provides an alternative to the rigidity of working from an office.
 From coffee shops to working while travelling, there are endless possibilities of where and when your remote agents can dial in and work.

 - Increased productivity and happiness: Remote agents have proven to be more productive and efficient – all of which result in happier employees which lead to happy customers.